-Since 2007, Great Lakes Center for Youth Development has facilitated “Youth Asset Summits” within intermediate school districts that participate in the Profiles of Student Life: Attitudes and Behaviors survey.
+Since 2007, Grow & Lead has facilitated “Youth Asset Summits” within intermediate school districts that participate in the Profiles of Student Life: Attitudes and Behaviors survey.
 In the summits, teams of middle and high school students gather to review results of the survey.
 As a group, they come to consensus on which of the 40 Developmental Assets they feel are the greatest strengths in the community and which are of greatest concern and therefore most urgent for the community to address.
 The students then develop action plans to build those assets in their schools and communities.

 2014 Marquette County Rise UP Youth Asset Summit